+Are your earring backs causing pain and redness?
 The space between the earring back and your ear can harbor yeast and bacteria.
 Even if you wash behind your ears, they will continue to grow yucky, smelly stuff behind your ears.
 As a daily routine, you should remove your earring backs and sanitize both the earrings and your ears to prevent infection.

 Also, by jamming on the backs too tight, you can cause pain in your earlobes due to poor circulation.
 It helps to leave an “air gap” to ensure comfort and avoid infection.
 That’s why you need a quality earring back that will hold the post in place without needing to press it tightly against your ear.

 Another problem can be the metal.
 Many earring backs contain nickel.
 Nickel is known to cause an allergic reaction in people with sensitive skin.
 A nickel allergy can occur from the first time you wear an earring during childhood, or after many years of wearing them.
 If you have an allergy to nickel, you’ll need to purchase nickel-free alternatives.

 At Blomdahl USA, we’ve crafted three types of earring backs that are high-quality and nickel-free:

 Titanium is a durable metal that holds its spring tension for years.
 They fit any of our titanium earrings and many other earring styles, as well.